dmbarbour/glas/docs/GlasCLI.md

 A port is a fixed-width 16-bit number.
 An addr is a fixed-width 128-bit or 32-bit number (IPv4 or IPv6) or optionally a string such as "www.google.com" or "192.168.1.42".
 Later, I might add a dedicated API for DNS lookup, and perhaps for 'raw' Ethernet.

-## Rejected Effects
+## Rejected or Deferred Effects APIs

-### Eval Effect?
-Use Accelerator!

-I believe it wiser to support 'eval' as an accelerated function rather than as an effect.
-Acceleration of eval, together with some memoization, effectively extends Glas programs with first-class functions.

-### Runtime Info?
+### Extended Module System Access?
 Defer.

-It might be useful to provide some reflection on the environment via environment variables or special methods.
-This could include call stacks, performance metrics, and traces of failed transactions.
-However, this is low priority.
+The 'load' effect is sufficient for common module system access, but it might be convenient to provide more reflection on the module system - e.g. identify which modules are visible in the filesystem, identifying which files are used, finding which modules currently fail to build.

-### Executables?
+### Graphical User Interface?
 Defer.

-It might be useful to write a full shell within Glas at some point.
-In this case, we'd need to start other processes with arguments, suitable environments, and access to open files representing stdin/stdout/etc..
-However, this is low priority, and it might be better to defer this until we're compiling Glas applications from within Glas.
+It might be useful to support a lightweight API for native GUI integration, perhaps something like TK.
+Seems difficult to make general across operating systems.
+Low priority.

+### Runtime Reflection?
+Defer.

+It might be useful to provide some reflection on the environment.
+This could include call stacks, performance metrics, traces of failed transactions.
+However, I'm uncertain what this API should look like, and it is also low priority.

+### OS Exec?
+Defer.

+If I ever want to express a command shell as a normal glas verb, I'll need an effects API that supports execution of OS commands, including integration with file streams and environments.
+However, there is no pressing need.

+### Eval Effect?
+Reject!

+I've repeatedly had the idea of supporting eval as an effect.
+However, acceleration of an eval subprogram seems the wiser choice.
+Only writing this down so I am reminded of it.
+Additionally, we might want to accelerate eval of other models, such as Kahn process networks.